Adroiti/docs-for-code-review-tools/RuboCop/Lint-UnderscorePrefixedVariableName.md

-Pattern: Lint/UnderscorePrefixedVariableName
+Pattern: `_` for used variable

 Issue: -

 ## Description

 This cop checks for underscore-prefixed variables that are actually used.

 ### Example